Proven-Paradox/shaper-system/Handbook.md

 Shocked, rattled by sonic damage, or the like.
 This reduces your Mental Offense by X for its duration.

 ### Slow
 You are hobbled in a way that makes you slower, though you can still move somewhat.
-While slowed, you cannot use your Minor Action to move to a different Zone.
+While slowed, you cannot use your Minor Action to move.

 ## Disadvantages
-These are circumstances in combat that leave one in a disadvantage during combat.
-These generally cannot be dismissed through magical or technical means.
+These are positions or situations that weaken one's combat ability.
+These cannot be dismissed through magical or technical means.

 ### Flat Footed
 You are not prepared to defend yourself from attacks properly.
-Attacks against you are made at Boon +4.
-Unless otherwise noted, you cease being Flat Footed upon first taking an action or being successfully struck by a damaging Ability.
+Offense attempts against you are made at Boon +4.
+Unless otherwise noted you cease being Flat Footed upon taking an action in combat or being successfully struck by a Offensive Ability.

 ### Marked
 Your position or defenses have been temporarily compromised.
 The next Offensive Ability that targets you does so at Boon +2 and ends the Marked state.

 ### Prone
 Lying on the ground.
-Offensive Abilities used at Melee range against Prone targets have Boon +3, while any Offense rolls against Prone targets coming from beyond Short range are made at Bane -3.
+Offensive Abilities used at Melee range against Prone targets have Boon +3, while any Offense rolls from beyond Short range are made at Bane -3.
 (Abilities used at Short range are made normally.)
 A Prone combatant making an Offense roll against a target in Melee range does so with Bane -3.
 Moving a Zone while Prone costs a Major Action.
 You may fall Prone or stand up as a Minor Action.